 Ministry of Foreign Affairs of the Kyrgyz Republic for up-to-date information.

-Many flights in and out of the Kyrgyz Republic stopover in Russia.
-Ensure you satisfy visa requirements for any countries you'll transit.
+Many flights in and out of the Kyrgyz Republic transit Russia.
+Ensure you satisfy visa requirements for Russia or any country you transit.

-If you arrive in the Kyrgyz Republic from a country with yellow fever risk, you'll need to present a valid yellow fever vaccination certificate on entry.
+If you arrive in the Kyrgyz Republic from a country with yellow fever risk, you must present a valid yellow fever vaccination certificate on entry.
 More information:

 Yellow fever risk and certification requirements (by country, WHO)

-Kyrgyz Republic's borders can close without notice.
+Kyrgyz Republic's borders close without notice.
 Some border crossings may only open for local residents; others may be open to some nationalities but not to Australians.
 Strict border controls apply on the road between Bishkek and Almaty (Kazakhstan).
-Expect delays at the border crossing for customs checks.
+Expect delays at border crossings for customs checks.

-If you plan to cross any of the Kyrgyz Republic's borders, check with local authorities for up-to-date information on border conditions, including which border crossings Australians can use (if any).
+If you plan to cross any Kyrgyz Republic's borders, check with local authorities for up-to-date information on border conditions, including which border crossings Australians can use (if any).

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.